American student Chris shares his mini guide on the essential know-how's of being a student in Edinburgh.

 In a recent, highly-unscientific study, a postgraduate student in Edinburgh (who may have been me), paid about £50 per month on gas central heating and electricity and that was with the worst winter in Edinburgh in seven years!

 Broadband internet can be purchased for as little as £17 per month.
 Of course, this is with a contract that locks you in for 12 or 18 months and at the end of it, the price usually goes up.

 Check out Broadband Genie for a broadband price and contract comparisons.

 You can get a mobile contract with any of the big providers, but really, as a student, giffgaff is the way to go.
 With giffgaff you can pay as little as £5 per month for 100 MB of data, 150 minutes, and 500 texts or up to £20 for practically unlimited data, unlimited minutes, and unlimited texts.

-While Edinburgh is very walkable, sometimes you need transport, for bringing home your weekly shop, getting to and from campus or work, or exploring the city.
-Luckily, Edinburgh has amazing public transport, and with the Lothian Buses Ridacard which offers unlimited bus travel in the city for as little as £42 per month if you set up a monthly direct debit.
+While Edinburgh is very walkable, sometimes you need transport for bringing home your weekly shop, getting to and from campus or work, or exploring the city.
+Luckily, Edinburgh has amazing public transport.
+The Lothian Buses Ridacard offers unlimited bus travel in the city for as little as £42 per month if you set up a monthly direct debit.

 Check out Lothian Buses for more information about public transportation, Ridacards, and other ways to pay for bus fares